 There are many things that did get taken care of as planned but also many that didn't.
 I didn't get my neighbor gifts out.
 I wanted to bake some cookies and take them to our local police and fire departments and that hasn't happened yet.
 The reality is I can still do those things after Christmas and still share the Gospel message because the Good News of Jesus Christ isn't just a seasonal message but it is the best news I have to share with anyone every day of the year.

 So this Christmas you will find us enjoying quiet moments together as a family.
-We spend Christmas Eve with my daughter and her family, my father-in-law and a dear friend we call Grandpa Bob.
+We spend Christmas Eve with my daughter and her family, my father-in-law and we usually have an extra guest or two.
 Even though everyone lives close our family still spends the night so we can wake up together and enjoy Christmas morning breakfast together as a family.
 We always delight in all the cooking and planning for some fun traditional meals we all look forward to this time of year.
-We do presents pretty minimally now as there isn’t really anything we truly need.
+We do gifts pretty minimally now as there isn't really anything we truly need.

 Again, the end of the year always has me being reminded of how thankful am I to the Lord for His abundant goodness to me – a sinner – who He has saved by His grace.
 As my husband reminds me, if Jesus isn't enough nothing will ever be.

 So this Christmas season ponder the truth of Jesus – Immanuel – God with Us – an amazing thought!
 The God and Creator of the whole universe took on human flesh to live and walk among us as one of us so He could take our sins upon Himself and die for us – an undeserving, wretched people.
 We have much to ponder!